 Although all local payment amounts are advertised in USD you may be asked to bring the equivalent amount in either Euros or GBP.

-We realise that not everyone is going to visit every site or partake in every activity along the way so we have left most of these activities as optional and therefore kept the expedition payment to a minimum.
+We realize that not everyone is going to visit every site or take part in every activity along the way so we have left most of these activities as optional and therefore kept the expedition payment to a minimum.

 Below is a list of the most popular optional excursions along with the most recent prices.
 Prices can of course change and are not controlled in any way by Madventure so please use the list below as an approximate guide only.